-In the Ordovician primitive fish, cephalopods, and coral evolved.
-Squid and octopuses are cephalopods.
-Arthropods invaded the land.
-Insects, crabs, and spiders are examples of arthropods.
 The Ordovician ended with a massive ice age, which has been described as a snowball earth.
 It is considered the first mass extinction and the second most serious, so it was worse than the one that wiped out the dinosaurs.

 More summaries of natural history, and other biology web pages can be found in the biology index.

 Why was quetzalcoatlus so big?

 Why tuatara bigger than New Zealand Lizards.

 Why Big Flightless Birds are Palaeogathae